Cheshakoneko/Calcifer_circ2MHC/README.md

 # Usage
 Calcifer can be executed from the command line.
 The dependencies should be installed beforehand in a suitable environment (e.g. miniconda).
 A proper conda environment can be imported with the calcifer_env.yml file, which will be present in the main folder.

-The proper usage can be show with calcifer --help.
+The proper usage can be shown with calcifer --help.

 A small test dataset will be included to verify the functionality.